Skip to main content

 Bowel Cancer

-Dr Halliday, Prof Tomlinson and Peter Risby lead the team providing genetic advice for patients with bowel cancer either in themselves or in their family.
-The team reviews if genetic tests would be helpful in a family and advises individuals on ways to reduce the chance of cancer developing or if additional cancer screening would be recommended.
+Dr Solomons leads the team providing genetic advice for patients with bowel cancer either in themselves or in their family.
+The team reviews if genetic tests would be helpful in a family and advises individuals on ways to reduce the chance of cancer developing, or if additional cancer screening would be recommended.

 Mitochondrial Genetics

-The Mitochondrial Genetic Clinic is held once a month at the John Radcliffe Hospital in Oxford.
+The Mitochondrial Genetics Clinic is held twice a month at the Genetics Clinic in the Nuffield Orthopaedic Centre.
 Adults and children with possible or confirmed mitochondrial diseases are seen for genetic testing and management.

-The multidisciplinary team comprises Prof Poulton and Jo Lowndes, with colleagues from Biochemistry, Physiotherapy and other departments.
+The multidisciplinary team comprises Dr Victoria Nesbitt and Jo Lowndes, with colleagues from Neurology, Biochemistry, Physiotherapy and other departments.